(Content updated 11/2023)

 The increases in 2023 are great for employees – and more good news is to come.
 Keep an eye on your paycheck in the coming years.
 More increases are on their way due to voters’ approval of the amendment to the Florida Constitution in 2020.

-These increases will continue through 2026, raising the minimum wage $1 per hour each year from September 30 up to $15 per hour on September 30, 2026.
+These increases will continue through 2026, raising the minimum wage by $1 per hour each year up to $15 per hour on September 30, 2026.

 The Florida minimum wage 2023 increases also affect tipped employees.